fernandorochaworld/farms/docs/base/001-good-practices.md

 ## Project Structure

 ### Feature-First Organization
+- Keep settings files in an easy and centralized way using .env file or the best alternative to Flutter/dart.
 - Group all feature files in a single folder (UI, logic, widgets)
 - Only share truly reusable code (models, services, utilities)
 - Each feature contains: `screens/`, `widgets/`, `controllers/` or `blocs/`